 The Ed-Fi Data Standard

 The Ed-Fi Data Standard is the set of rules for the collection, management, and organization of educational data.
 The Ed-Fi standards are built on a Unifying Data Model (UDM) that is CEDS-aligned and open-source.
 The model defines entities such as students, teachers, assessment results, and others.
-The Ed-Fi standards that are built using the UDM include:
+The Ed-Fi standards that are built using the UDM are the Core Student API, the Ed-Fi Enrollment API, the Ed-Fi Assessment Outcomes API, the Ed-Fi Bulk Data Exchange for XML, and Ed-Fi Standard Interchange Schema Bundle.
+The most recent version of the Ed-Fi Standard is v3.2a (as of January 9, 2020).

 The Ed-Fi Operational Data Store/API

 The Operational Data Store (ODS) allows users to pull information from several sources into a single database.
-This database operates through an API that allows applications to create, read, and update data.
-The currently supported versions of the Ed-Fi API are v3.3, v3.4, v3.4.1, v5.0.0, v5.0.1, v5.1.0, v5.2, and v5.3 (the latest).
+This database operates through an API that allows applications to create, read, ad update data.
+The currently supported versions of the Ed-Fi API are v2.6 and v3.3.

-Ed-Fi has also published a series of tools to support developers who implement their interoperability suite.
+Ed-Fi has also published a series of tools to in order to support developers ho implement their interoperability suite.
 These tools include:

-- MetaED IDE – helps developers create and align new data elements
+• The MetaED IDE tool to help developers create and align new data elements;

-- Mapping EDU – online tool that maps data to specific learning standards
+• Mapping EDU, which is an online tool that maps data to specific learning standards;

-- ODS/API Admin App – provides an administrative interface for the Ed-Fi ODS/API;
+• The ODS/API Admin App to provide an administrative interface for the Ed-Fi ODS/API;

-- Ed-Fi Validations – helps users verify that data conforms to the Ed-Fi standard, and;
+• The Ed-Fi Validations tool, which helps users verify that data conforms to the Ed-Fi standard, and;

-- Ed-Fi Dashboard – provides a comprehensive and graphical view of the classroom for teachers and administrators.
+• The Ed-Fi Dashboard, which provides a comprehensive and graphical view of the classroom for teachers and administrators.

 The Ed-Fi Alliance Community

-The Ed-Fi Alliance is made up of a community of various stakeholders in the EdTech space, including over 288 technology vendors, 32 state agencies, and nearly 11,900 school districts.
-Membership in the Ed-Fi alliance is free of charge and access to Ed-Fi technology is permitted by signing a free license agreement.
+The Ed-Fi Alliance is made up of a community of various stakeholders in the EdTech space, including over 250 software vendors, 32 state agencies, and nearly 12,000 school districts.
+Membership in the Ed-Fi alliance is free of charge and access to Ed-Fi technology permitted by signing a free license agreement.
 Ed-Fi also partners with other educational agencies and organizations, such as Project Unicorn, Common Education Data Standards initiative (CEDS), and Project Nessie.

 Read More on Data Standards